 Key to the Iowa State Center’s success in engaging the Ames community and Central Iowans has been our involvement with various community activities.
-Participants and attendees experience the Center in a very personal and memorable way.
+Participants and attendees are able to experience the Center in very personal and memorable ways.

 The Iowa State Center also donates tickets to several philanthropic causes, community events and school fundraisers.